tridoxx/dkan2_posible/README.md

-# DKAN2 for CGN in Kubernetes
+# DKAN2 for Köln in Kubernetes

 ## Lokale Entwicklung unter Docker